Abscess scan - radioactive

 For the test, you will need to wear a hospital gown or loose clothing.
 You will need to take off all jewelry.

-Tell your health care provider if you have or had any of the following medical conditions, procedures, or treatments, as they can interfere with test results:
+Tell your provider if you have or had any of the following medical conditions, procedures, or treatments, as they can interfere with test results:

 Some people feel a little pain when the needle is inserted to draw blood.
 Others feel only a prick or sting.
 Afterward, there may be some throbbing.

 The nuclear medicine scan is painless.
 It may be a little uncomfortable to lie flat and still on the scanning table.
-This is only for a short time.
+This most often takes about an hour.

 or may be done first.

 Normal findings would show no abnormal gathering of white blood cells.